Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Focal seizures start in one part of the brain.
 These epilepsy medications are particularly effective:

-• Oxcarbazepine — Good alternative to carbamazepine
+• Oxcarbazepine — Similar benefits to carbamazepine with fewer side effects

 For Generalized Seizures